stellar/java-stellar-anchor-sdk/docs/00 - Stellar Anchor Platform.md

   - Notify the Anchor about an incoming payment.
 - **Anchor Reference Server**: an Anchor Server implementation that is shipped as part of this repository for testing purposes.
 - **Callback API (`Sync Platform->Anchor`)**: a syncronous API that the Platform will use to gather a business-specific data from the Anchor Server, in order to perform a SEP-compliant operation (like exchange rate or user registration, for instance)
-- **Events Queue (`Async Platform->Anchor`)**: an asyncronous communication venue that the Platform will use to notify the Anchor Server about a pending action, like an income payment that needs to be processed.
+- **Events Queue (`Async Platform->Anchor`)**: an asyncronous communication venue that the Platform will use to notify the Anchor Server about a pending action, like an incoming payment that needs to be processed.
-- **Platform API (`Sync Anchor->Platform`)**: a syncronous API that the Anchor can use to fetch information (e.g. transactions or quotes) and also update transactions stored in the Platform database.
+- **Platform API (`Sync Anchor->Platform`)**: a syncronous API that the Anchor can use to fetch information (e.g. transactions or quotes) and also update the data of transactions stored in the Platform database.
 - **[SEPs]**: it means Stellar Ecosystem Proposals and refers to standards that are used by Stellar ecosystem participants to achieve interoperability in the network.
 The ones implemented by this project are:
   | Standard |                                  Description                                   | Configurable | Interacts with Anchor Server | Supported by the Platform API | Supported by the SDK |
   | :------: | :----------------------------------------------------------------------------: | :----------: | :--------------------------: | :---------------------------: | :------------------: |